MarcoZazzini1989/Sql-Alchemy_pandas_upload_stockdata_to_DB-/README.md

-# Sql-Alchemy_pandas_upload_stockdata_to_DB-
+# Python Sql-Alchemy_pandas_upload_stockdata_to_DB-
-Script for upload stock timeseries in pandas dataframe into SQL tables using SQL alchemy
+Python Script for upload stock timeseries in pandas dataframe into SQL tables using SQL alchemy

 Simple script , it stores new data without deleting old one